kyma-project/community/docs/contributing/02-contributing.md

 ### Report an issue

 If you find a bug to report or you want to propose a new feature, go to the GitHub issue tracker of a given repository and create an issue.
-If you are not certain which repository your bug or feature relates to, raise it on the `kyma` repository.
+If you are not certain which repository your bug or feature relates to, raise it on the `Kyma` repository.

 > **NOTE:** The repository maintainers handle only well-documented, valid issues that have not been reported yet.
 Before you create one, check if there are no duplicates.
 Provide all details and include examples.
 When you report a bug, list the exact steps necessary to reproduce it.